afcarl/procgraph/sources/pgdoc.txt

 (with the window size) in both ends so that transient parts are minimized in the begining and end part of the output signal.

-input:
-    x: the input signal
-    window_len: the dimension of the smoothing window; should be an odd integer
-    window: the type of window from 'flat', 'hanning', 'hamming', 'bartlett', 'blackman' flat window will produce a moving average smoothing.
+``window`` must be one of  'flat', 'hanning', 'hamming', 'bartlett', 'blackman'.
+A flat window will produce a moving average smoothing.

-output:
-    the smoothed signal

 example: